What are X-legs?

 A podiatrist examines the position of the feet, legs and knees and assesses the strain during movement.
 Treatment options may include:

-• Exercises for stability, muscle balance and posture
+- Exercises for stability, muscle balance and posture

 Recovery

-Recovery focuses on improving balance, reducing pain and preventing further symptoms or wear and tear.
+Recovery focuses on improving balance, reducing pain and preventing further complaints or wear and tear.
 With proper support and targeted exercises, pressure on joints can be better distributed, making movement more comfortable.
 Although the position of the legs cannot always be completely corrected, symptoms can be effectively managed and the risk of future problems reduced.